dennis-johnson-dev/configerator/README.md

-# config-cli
+# configerator
 Node.js utility module for generating configuration files

+# Coming Soon!!!

+This module is not available yet.

 ## Installation
 ```
-npm i -g config-cli
+npm i -g configerator
 ```

 ## Usage
 ```
-config <config-module-name> args
+configerator <config-module-name> args
 ```

 ### Configuration Modules

-By default, config-cli will resolve modules based on Node.js module resolution.
-For instance, if you try and use a particular configuration module, config-cli will try and resolve a module name of type "config-cli-<moduleName>" via Node.js.
+By default, configerator will resolve modules based on Node.js module resolution.
+For instance, if you try and use a particular configuration module, configerator will try and resolve a module name of type "configerator-<moduleName>" via Node.js.
 It is recommended that you install configuration modules globally.

 ```
-npm i -g config-cli-moduleName
+npm i -g configerator-moduleName
 ```

 Once installed, it is now available to the CLI as follows: